Schinzel/wise-crowd-data-generator/doc/code_standards/code_standards_all.md

 81-120 chars in rare circumstances.
 One should have a very good reason to go above 120 chars.

+**Exception**: Test files can have longer lines (up to 200 chars) due to descriptive test names and test data setup.

 ## Naming and Casing Conventions

 | Type       | Convention                  | Example                                   |